-In this regard, due to the need to conserve capital and prioritize focused execution, we are actively seeking, or intend to seek, BD Arrangements with third-party partners with sufficient resources and relevant domain expertise in order to further the clinical development, if any, of NGM621, aldafermin, NGM936 and, once termination of Merck's license is effective, MK-3655.
+In this regard, due to the need to conserve capital and prioritize focused execution, we are actively seeking, or intend to seek, as applicable, BD Arrangements with third-party partners with sufficient resources and relevant domain expertise in order to further the clinical development, if any, of NGM621, aldafermin, MK-3655 (NGM313) and NGM936.
 Further development of these programs, which are in therapeutic areas where clinical development is relatively resource intensive and can have long timelines to generate proof-of-concept data, is primarily dependent on our ability to secure potential future BD Arrangements.
 However, we may not be able to enter into such BD Arrangements on acceptable terms, if at all.
 We face significant competition in seeking appropriate partners.
 Whether we reach a definitive agreement for a BD Arrangement will depend, among other things, upon the potential partner's evaluation of the subject product candidate and its market opportunity, our assessment of the partner's resources and expertise and the terms and conditions of the potential BD Arrangement.
-In the absence of such BD Arrangements for these programs, we are unlikely to be able to advance their development unless our portfolio prioritization changes and we have access to the necessary capital to fund such development.
+In the absence of such BD Arrangements for these programs, we are unlikely to be able to advance their development unless our portfolio prioritization changes and we are able to secure the additional capital necessary to fund such development.

 We are also restricted under our existing Amended Collaboration Agreement with Merck, and may be restricted under future BD Arrangements, from entering into additional agreements on certain terms with potential partners.
 For example, under the current terms of the Amended Collaboration Agreement, we may not directly or indirectly research, develop, manufacture or commercialize, except pursuant to the Amended Collaboration Agreement, any medicine or product candidate that modulates a target then subject to the collaboration with specified activity.
-In addition, under the Amended Collaboration Agreement, we are prohibited from, directly or indirectly, researching, developing or commercializing any product for the treatment of heart failure with preserved ejection fraction, or HFpEF, during the research phase for the CVM-related programs.
+In addition, under the Amended Collaboration Agreement, we are prohibited from, directly or indirectly, researching, developing or commercializing any product for the treatment of heart failure with preserved ejection fraction, or HFpEF, during the research phase for the cardiovascular or metabolic-, or CVM-, related programs.

 We may not be able to raise adequate additional capital or negotiate potential future BD Arrangements on a timely basis, on acceptable terms or at all.
-If we are unable to do so, we may need to significantly delay, scale back or discontinue development of or abandon some or all of our product candidates, or scale back or discontinue discovery research efforts, which could have a material adverse effect on our business, operating results and prospects, or we may be required to cease operations altogether.
+If we are unable to do so, we may need to significantly delay, scale back or discontinue development of or abandon some or all of our product candidates, or scale back or discontinue our discovery research efforts, any of which could have a material adverse effect on our business, operating results and prospects, or we may be required to cease operations altogether.